sage-develop/why/tvc_decision_trees/collection_decision_trees/purchase_financing_tree.md

 - Do you have a financing gap based on Cash Conversion Cycle?
   If no, "Proceed without financing"
-  If yes, then "Opportunity: P/N under Bill for Collection - Buyer / Invoice Financing".
+  If yes, then "Opportunity: P/N under Bill for Collection / Invoice Financing".
-- Who has title to the goods on the B/L?
+- Who has title to the goods?
   If it's the bank, then "Endorsement Services".
   If it's the buyer, "Use B/L directly to claim goods".
 - Was Shipping Guarantee Issuance used earlier?